w3c/wai-intro-wcag/content/docs.md

 ## Supplemental Guidance

 Supplemental guidance goes beyond the requirements of WCAG.
-They are **not required** to meet WCAG.
+It is **not required** to meet WCAG.
 Much of the guidance is essential for people with certain impairments, including cognitive and learning disabilities and low vision.

-* About Supplemental Guidance - *coming soon*
+* About Supplemental Guidance - *coming December 2021*
-* All Supplemental Guidance - *coming soon*
+* All Supplemental Guidance - *coming December 2021*

 ## Additional Resources

 Before you start working with WCAG, you probably want to read these resources:
 * [[Introduction to Web Accessibility]](/fundamentals/accessibility-intro/)
 * [[Accessibility Principles]](/fundamentals/accessibility-principles/)
 * [[Web Content Accessibility Guidelines (WCAG) Overview]](/standards-guidelines/wcag/)

 Other resources cover specific topics, for example:
 * [Web Accessibility Tutorials](https://www.w3.org/WAI/tutorials/) cover page structure, menus, images, tables, carousels, forms
 * [[Making Audio and Video Media Accessible]](/media/av/) covers multimedia